Ultimately, being successful at sales comes down to understanding people.

 This can be seen on just about every site these days with the sales funnel windows which pop up as soon as you visit the site, or once you click through for a proposal, for more information or to sign up for a newsletter.

-There are countless versions of this, such as the example from our site below which asks our visitors for more information about their business in order to send them a tailored proposal:
+There are countless versions of this, such as the example below which asks visitors for more information about their business in order to send them a tailored proposal:

 In-group Favouritism and Social Proof